utopia-php/database/README.md

 ### Adapters

-Below is a list of supported adapters, and thier compatibly tested versions alongside a list of supported features and relevant limits.
+Below is a list of supported adapters, and their compatibly tested versions alongside a list of supported features and relevant limits.

 | Adapter | Status | Version |
 |---------|---------|---|